 *Creative Education respondents: 88% of delegates rated Matt’s course leadership as “outstanding” in their post-course evaluations; the remaining 12% rated it as “good”.
 The School INSET Company respondents: 100% rated Matt’s courses are ‘very good’ or ‘excellent’.

-**100% of respondents at the Making Key Stage 3 Count training operated by Osiris Educational rated Matt, as course leader, 5 out of 5.
+**100% of respondents at training courses operated by Osiris Educational rated Matt, as course leader, 5 out of 5; the courses were also scored as 5 out of 5 for quality.
+Data updated 7 April 2018.

-***Direct quotes taken from post-course evaluation forms and emails including evaluations submitted to Creative Education, Keynote Educational, Osiris Educational, The School INSET Company, Bromley Education, Sandwell Council, Reading College, St Alban’s Girls’ School, and The National Academy.
-Evaluations range in date from 2012 to 2017.
+***Direct quotes taken from post-course evaluation forms and emails including evaluations submitted to Creative Education, Keynote Educational, Osiris Educational, Bromley Education, and individual schools and colleges.
+Evaluations range in date from 2012 to 2018.
+Last updated 7 April 2018.